lukemoore495/HierarchyDashboard/backend/README.md

-# Working on the Backend
+# Hierarchy Dashboard
+This is the backend of the Hierarchy Dashboard, which provides the REST API which the front end uses.
+This is an interface to a SQL database which contains all of the data that can be edited in the front end user interface.

+## Running the back end standalone
-## Create the Virtual Environment
+### Create the Virtual Environment
 ```
 python3 -m venv venv
 . venv/bin/activate
 pip install -r requirements.txt
 ```

-## Running the Virtual Environment
+### Running the Virtual Environment
 Should be created after making venv.
 ```
 . venv/bin/activate
 ```

-## Run the Server
+### Run the Server
 ```
 python3 app.py
 ```

-## Use Postman
+### Use Postman
-Send me a message on discord, and I can add you to our Postman team.
+Postman can build and send REST API requests